Availity/availity-angular/src/core/analytics/README.md

 > The following descriptions were copied from [http://www.statstory.com/](http://www.statstory.com/tracking-events-in-google-analytics/)

 * **category** - This is the name you want to give for the collection where actions you want to track will occur.
 An example of category could be Video’s or Datasheets.
+Categories are useful for grouping events in analytics reports.
 * **label** - This is an optional string which can be valuable in adding a dimension to the event data.
 Usually I use it to differentiate content.
 For example, if you want to know which specific video is played or which datasheet is downloaded.
 * **action** - This is a string which is paired with each category, and most often is used to describe the user interaction with your content.
 An example could be play, click or download.
 * **value** - This is a number, which you can use to provide a numerical dimension to a user action.
-Normally, I leave this blank unless I have an ecommerce reason.
+Normally, I leave this blank unless I have an e-commerce reason.
 For example if you have a form, where a user can fill in a price or quantity, you can pass this value via an event.

 ### Event Tracking

 To add event tracking to an element on the page you will need to use the `av-analytics-on` directive.
-The example below will demonstrate how to use the directive.
-When applying analytics with Piwik you should include the `av-analytics-on` directive on the element you want to track, this will pull the inner text of the element and set it as a label.
+When applying analytics  you should include the `av-analytics-on` directive on the element you want to track, this will pull the inner text of the element and set it as a label.
 Optionally if no inner text exists, include the `av-analytics-label` attribute on the element .
 There are also two optional attributes `av-analytics-value`, `av-analytics-category` that you can append to an element for more detailed events.

 * **av-analytics** - required for tracking analytics, you can set your category on this directive
 * **av-analytics-on** - required for tracking analytics, defaults to `click`
 * **av-analytics-label** - required for Piwik
 * **av-analytics-action** - optional for Piwik
 * **av-analytics-value** - optional for Piwik - numeric only

+The example below will demonstrate how to use the directive.

 ```html
 <div av-analytics="{'category': 'Category One'}">